 Adding images to a system that utilizes object recognition can make finding images significantly easier.
-And it’s effortless.
 Adding meaningful tags to images, without having to do so manually, is an opportunity to greatly increase the value of an image collection.

-When I’ve added sports images such as the example above to DBGallery I am always easily able to find Ice Skating photos, or Rock Climbing, Skiing, or Snowboarding photos afterward without any manual tagging.
+When I’ve added images, such as the first example below, to DBGallery I am always easily able to find photos of Water, Shack and Outdoors, or Buildings afterward without any manual tagging.
 Recognition detects these scenes easily.
 It significantly adds to the overall value of my image collection.
 After all, what’s the use of a photo collection when photos can’t be found.
 You know you took photos of your company’s ice skating outing, but where are they?!
 Lost?
 If so, the photo collection’s value is just not there.
-Basic object recognition can make it so very much better!
+Basic object recognition can make the collection so very much more valuable!

 Objects detected below: Nature, Outdoors, Water, Building, Countryside, Hut, Rural, Shack, Land, Shoreline

-You can try it out in a number of ways.
+You can try it out in a couple of ways.
 In order of simplicity:

-1. Drop images onto your extremely simply Object Recognition demo page.
+Option #1.
+Drop images onto our extremely simply Object Recognition demo page.

-2. Log into cloud.dbgallery.com (Username: DAdmin, PW: dbg), go to any folder there and upload images.
+Option #2.
+Log into dbgallery.cloud (Username: DAdmin, PW: dbg), go to any folder there and upload images.
 Be sure to click the Upload button, highlighted in Red below, and choose the “Automatically recognize objects in the new images” checkbox.